rlmrjmnz/TIG-YobiJula/README.md

 ## How it works?

 While grabbing an object, the pressure sensors on the fingertips measures how much pressure is being done and transfer it to the glove controller.
-The glove controller based on the pressure readings calculates how much vibration is needed to apply to transmit the *"feeling"* of grabbing an object.
+The glove controller based on the pressure readings calculates how much vibration is needed to transmit the *"feeling"* of grabbing an object.
 The glove is equipped with a gyroscope to readjust the vibration applied based on the position of the hand.

 ## Components